ahmedheshammec/Noto/Tesseract OCR/Tesseract OCR/Tesseract OCR.md

 tesseract image.png -o output/myoutput
 ```

-This will create a file called "myoutput.txt" in the "output" directory, containing the recognized text.
+This will create a file called "`myoutput.txt`" in the "output" directory, containing the recognized text.

-you can install the Arabic language pack by running the following command:
+to install the Arabic language pack using `homebrew` run the following command:

 ```bash
 brew install tesseract-lang